erebelo/aws-athena-jdbc/README.md

 # Java AWS Athena
-Java program that connects to AWS Athena via JDBC and assembles the object going through all operations such as insert, update, and delete
+Java program that connects to AWS Athena via JDBC and assembles an object going through all operations such as insert, update, and delete

 ----------